Camille Desmoulins: Political career, Le Vieux Cordelier, and downfall

 Desmoulins also spoke in support of a measure proposed in August 1793 that would have given spouses an equal right to administer property.
 In opposition to Conventionnels who argued for the "natural superiority" of the male sex, Desmoulins condemned the puissance maritale, according to which women were legal nonentities under the guardianship of their husbands, calling it "the creation of despotic governments."
 Later that month, Desmoulins argued in favor of no-fault divorce, denouncing a draft article enumerating limited grounds for divorce on the ground that divorce should be freely available at the request of either spouse – a measure that would not be revived in France in full until 1985.

-The first number ofVieux Cordelier appeared on December 5, 1793.
+The first number of Vieux Cordelier appeared on 5 December 1793.
 Although it was dedicated to Robespierre along with Danton and called them both friends, it marked the start of a rift between Desmoulins and Robespierre.
 Initially directed, with Robespierre's approval, against the excesses of the ultra-radical Hébertist faction, the journal rapidly expanded and intensified its criticisms of the Committee of Public Safety and the Revolutionary Tribunal.
 Desmoulins appealed to Robespierre to help steer these institutions in a more moderate direction.
 On 20 December, Robespierre had proposed the formation of a commission "to examine all detentions promptly and to free the innocent," an idea shot down by Billaud-Varenne, and Desmoulins "seized on this and called for something more dramatic: a committee of clemency" to put an end to the Terror.

 In the Vieux Cordelier, especially the third and fourth numbers, Desmoulins criticized the Terror, argued in favor of clemency for prisoners, and demanded the return of freedom of the press:Certain people apparently believe that liberty, like children, needs to go through cries and tears to get to maturity; on the contrary, it is the nature of liberty that, to enjoy it, we need only desire it.
 A people is free as soon as it wishes to be, it entered upon its full rights on the 14th of July.
-Liberty has neither old age nor infancy; she has but one age, that of strength and vigour; otherwise, those who are being killed for the republic would be as stupid as the fanatics in la Vendée who are being killed for the delights of heaven which they will not enjoy. [...]
+Liberty has neither old age nor infancy; she has but one age, that of strength and vigour. [...]
 No, this liberty which I worship is not an unknown deity.
 We are fighting in defense of the good things which she puts into the possession of those who invoke her: these good things are the Declaration of Rights, the sweetness of Republican maxims, fraternity, holy equality, and the inviolability of principles.
 These are the footprints of the goddess, these are the signs by which I distinguish the nations among whom she dwells.